supercharge/docs/plugins.md

 ## Introduction
 Supercharge supports [hapi’s](https://hapijs.com/tutorials/plugins) powerful plugin system.
 A plugin isolates functionality into a reusable utility.
-A plugin gives you access to the HTTP server instance.
+A plugin provides access to the HTTP server instance.
 Make use of plugins if you want to extend the HTTP server.

 Plugins in Supercharge are located in the `app/plugins` directory.
 This directory already exists in a default app installation.